dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 - Orchestration
 - isolated data environments

-If you have rolled your own dbt Core deployment, you have probably come up with different answers.
+If you have rolled out your own dbt Core deployment, you have probably come up with different answers.

 ## Plan your move